mohammadne/CFS/README.md

-# Namespaces
+# CFS

-demonstrate linux namespaces
+> CFS stands for Container From Scratch

+here we aimed to demonstrate linux namespaces and a sample code show how docker uses namespaces to create containerized environments.

 ## resources